easyCZ/SLIP-A-2015/report/hayden.md

-The generally accepted electrode placement for a 3 lead ECG has the -ve electrode on the right side of the chest, just below the shoulder bone, the ground electrode is placed on the left side of the chest, opposite the -ve electrode, and the +ve electrode is placed in the 5th or 6th intercostal space on the left side of the chest.
+The generally accepted electrode placement for a 3 lead ECG has the -ve electrode on the right side of the chest, just below the shoulder bone, the ground electrode is placed on the left side of the chest, opposite the -ve electrode and the +ve electrode is placed in the 5th or 6th intercostal space on the left side of the chest.
 Unfortunately, very large movement artifacts are easily introduced, causing a complete loss of our desired signal.